Meet the Planned Giving Team

 Kara Wertheimer earned her bachelor’s degree from the University of California, Berkeley, in 1987 and her JD from Cornell University in 1990.
 She practiced corporate law at Brobeck, Phleger & Harrison before joining her mother in their estate planning, probate, and trust firm of Wertheimer & Wertheimer.
 She was a principal of Fotenos & Suttle, P.C., after its merger with W & W and before joining Stanford in 1999.
 Kara is a past board member of the Northern California Planned Giving Council.

-Director of Planned Giving, Stanford Medicine and Deputy Director of Planned Giving
+Director of Planned Giving, Medical Center Development and Deputy Director of Planned Giving

 Wendy Chou joined the Office of Planned Giving in 2019 after helping donors create funds at the Oregon Community Foundation and Silicon Valley Community Foundation.
 Prior to working in the community foundation field for eight years, she was a relationship manager at TIAA Kaspick and also held positions at the gift planning offices of Boston College and Santa Clara University.
 Wendy earned her bachelor’s degree from Tufts University and her JD from Santa Clara University.